Set Your Case Up to Settle with the Case Ambassador Program - ADR Systems

 News

 Attorneys and their clients can benefit from a novel, creative approach to mediating disputes with layers of issues.
-With ADR Systems’ Case Ambassador Program, parties work with an experienced mediator — who acts as a case ambassador — before the mediation to resolve behind-the-scenes issues that could impact the success of the mediation and set their case up to settle on the day of mediation.
+With ADR Systems’ Case Ambassador Program, parties work with an experienced mediator — who acts as a “case ambassador” — before the mediation to resolve behind-the-scenes issues that could impact the success of the mediation, setting their case up to settle on the day of mediation.

-Our case ambassadors have helped counsel work through countless issues that could have prevented or delayed success at mediation, including:
+Our case ambassadors have helped counsel and their clients work through numerous issues that can prevent or delay success at mediation, including:

 • Divergent perspectives on value, distribution of liability, etc.